 2. Attach the top part of the tower to the ferrule on your boiler.
 You should feel it when the lip on the gasket slides into the groove in the ferrule (the gasket being seated properly is important for a good seal).
 You can then screw down the knob on the clamp to firmly clamp it in place.

 3. Screw the thermometer into the thermowell and clamp the thermowell in place using the 1.5 inch gasket and clamp.

 4. Attach the cooling water source input tube to the lower barbed fitting on the condenser.

 5. Attach the cooling water output tube to the top of the condenser and run it to any available drain.

-As we mentioned above, there are many way to set up your still, and what it comes down to is preference.
+As we mentioned above, there are many ways of assembling a moonshine still column, and what it comes down to is preference.
 But if you find something that works well for you, by all means, switch it up!
 Here are a few things you might consider: